 Municipal Waste Recycling Program

-USAID’s Municipal Waste Recycling Program (MWRP) reduces land-based sources of ocean plastic waste in four of the top five contributing countries— Indonesia, Philippines, Sri Lanka and Vietnam.
-Through MWRP, USAID provides grants and technical assistance to a variety of local actors, such as NGOs and recycling entrepreneurs, for innovative, local, and sustainable solutions to improve solid waste management and waste recycling efforts in and around targeted cities.
+USAID’s five-year (2016-2021) Municipal Waste Recycling Program (MWRP) reduces land-based sources of ocean plastic waste in four of the top five contributing countries— Indonesia, Philippines, Sri Lanka and Vietnam.
+Through MWRP, USAID has provided 30 grants and technical assistance to a variety of local actors, such as NGOs and recycling entrepreneurs, for innovative, local, and sustainable solutions to improve solid waste management and waste recycling efforts in and around targeted cities.
+As a result, people across the four countries are benefiting from cleaner and healthier cities with improved waste management services.
+Having recognized their effectiveness, local governments plan to extend and replicate these approaches.

 For more information about USAID’s work on ocean plastics pollution, contact: email@example.com